reagent-project/reagent/examples/material-ui/readme.md

 3. Deploy to Heroku

+If have cloned this repo from github, you will need to add heroku.
+After you do the step `heroko create` you will need to add the heroku path `heroku git:remote -a radiant-falls-68370` replacing that radiant-falls-68370 with whatever heroku spit out for you.

 ```
 heroku login
 git init
 git add .
 git commit -m "first commit"
 heroku create
+heroku git:remote -a radiant-falls-68370
 git push heroku master
 heroku ps:scale web=1
 heroku open
 ```

 Then open your browser whatever url it created ie: https://glacial-badlands-20785.herokuapp.com/